jjtseng93/jsmdcui/README.md

 TUI heading rows are recalculated after text-block rows are added, removed, or replaced with multiline `.val(value)` content.

-The three UI building blocks are:
+The 3 UI building blocks are:

-- Regular Markdown provides headings, text, lists, task checkboxes, code, and links.
+- 1. `Regular Markdown` provides headings, text, lists, task checkboxes, code, and links.
-- A `js front` block contains UI code.
+- 2. `js front` block contains UI code.
 Exported functions can use `alert`, `confirm`, `prompt`, and the generated `rpc` client.
-- A front module may export `async function onMdcuiExit({ reason, path, $ })`.
+  * A front module may export `async function onMdcuiExit({ reason, path, $ })`.
-  The terminal UI awaits it before closing an `mdcui` buffer.
-Modified `mdcui` buffers close without a save prompt.
+  * The terminal UI awaits it before closing an `mdcui` buffer.
+  * Modified `mdcui` buffers close without a save prompt.
-- A `js back` block exports trusted backend functions.
+- 3. `js back` block exports trusted backend functions.
 In the browser WUI, `rpc` publishes only exported functions whose exported names do not start with `_`.
 Call a published function from the front end with `await rpc.functionName(arg1, arg2)`.